SteveMcKeon/SteveMcKeon.github.io/_posts/2022-05-29-NorthSec-2-Anger2.md

 There doesn't seem to be a quick and easy way to RegEx-fu the rest of this tunnel like we did for the previous flags, so lets level up and try something better.

 Enter python and scapy.
 I filtered the original capture down to just the relevant packets and saved it as a new pcap for use in a script.
-A quick test shows the pcap was correctly parsed and the data we want is present in the *rdata* field.
+A quick test shows the pcap was correctly parsed and the data we want is present in the *rdata* field of the DNSRR.

 ![Python and Scapy test](../assets/img/anger2/anger2_2.png){: .mx-auto.d-block :}